 + Market Test two (Paléo 2013)

 + Fairfundr Test Launch at Swissnex / Swiss Consulate India (2014)

 + OneMillionSparks Community (crossed 200,000 in 2015)

 + Twitter Community for testing ideas (2015)

-And by early 2015, after studying many successful ventures and over 1,000 interviews, we established that Innovators who are able to create partnerships to get good done are more likely to be successful than those who try to get everything done themselves.
-And through an iterative process the 8 categories of doing good emerged.
-These 8 categories were divided into two groups.
-Basic Needs: Food & Shelter; Health & Good Living; Safe Communities; Education.
-And Sustainable Living: Environmental Balance; Startup Support; Art, Music & Culture; and Clean Energy.
-Then armed with this insight that partnerships matter, we reached out to companies, governments and NGOs to create alliances.
-Next we achieved a series of breakthroughs that started with the Government at the City, State and Federal level in Switzerland to various international organizations in Geneva and New York.
-These organisations together with over 20 companies provided us with encouragement and supported us to further scope the GoodFestival.
+Armed with this insight that partnerships matter, we reached out to companies, governments and NGOs to create alliances.
+Next, we achieved a series of breakthroughs that started with the Government at the City, State and Federal level in Switzerland to various international organizations in Geneva and New York.
+These organizations together with over 20 companies provided us with encouragement and supported us to further scope the GoodFestival.